Exploring correlations between HEFT Higgs couplings $\kappa_V$ and $\kappa_{2V}$ via HH production at $e^+e^-$ colliders: The role of in production via WBF

 In relation to $\cos \theta$, there exist other interesting variables like the pseudorapidity and the transverse momentum of the final particles, for the search of BSM effects in the process $W^+W^-\rightarrow HH$.
 We explore here the pseudorapidity of the final Higgs bosons $\eta_{H}$, which is related to the angle $\theta$ by:

 The differential cross sections are therefore also related,

 Fig. \ref{angular_plots_eta} shows the plots for the differential cross section of the process $W^+W^-\rightarrow HH$ with respect to the pseudorapidity of one of the Higgs bosons, $\eta_{H1}$, again for the three energy cases, 500 GeV (upper left), 1000 GeV (upper right) and 3000 GeV (lower).

 We explore various values of $a$ and $b$ and set again the correlation $\Delta b = \frac12 \Delta a$ as an example.
 First we see that small departures in $a$ and $b$ produce a noticeable change of behaviour with respect to the SM prediction (lines in black) at high energies.
 Whereas the case with 500 GeV displays the same shape as in the SM, with a minimum at the central value $\eta_{H1} = 0$ (which corresponds to $\theta=\frac{\pi}{2}$), the two other cases with higher energies display the appearance of a new local maximum at this central value.
 In particular, at the 3 TeV plot this maximum is more clear and it can be converted into a global maximum for some $a$ and $b$ values.
 Indeed, this maximum gets higher as we stray from the SM with deviations in $a$ and $b$ whenever $a^2 \neq b$.
 The interpretation of this feature is as follows: the existence of this maximum at $\eta_{H1} = 0$ implies that, whenever $b \not= a^2$, the Higgs bosons of the final state tend to travel in a perpendicular direction to the incoming $W$ bosons, meaning that they have a high-transversality behaviour.
 These are truly BSM features which are worth to further explore.
-In particular, they will have interesting phenomenological BSM implications for colliders, which we will present in the next sections, where we will analyse the more realistic process $e^+e^- \to HH \nu \bar\nu$.
+In particular, they will have interesting phenomenological BSM implications for colliders, which we will present in the next sections, where we will analyse the process $e^+e^- \to HH \nu \bar\nu$.